72 Hour DOT Inspection

 Make sure drivers know they will be compensated appropriately for layovers if there are delays or overnight stays during their trips.
 A transparent policy regarding accessorials can help attract potential service providers to take on your shipment.
 Must visit FMCSA Hours of Service Suspended topics.

 Do not panic!
 Take a deep breath.
-Even though the International Roadcheck may cause some ripples in the capacity market, you can still trust that most carriers will be running their usual routes and your shipments should arrive as expected.
-However, if you find yourself needing to ship with short notice and there's an abundance of options on the spot market, consider sending it out next week!
+Even though the International Roadcheck may cause some ripples in the capacity market, you can still trust that most carriers will run their usual routes, and your shipments should arrive as expected.
+However, if you need to ship with short notice and options are abundant on the spot market, consider sending it out next week!
 Being flexible where possible is key.
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 Encourage your drivers to be courteous and professional.
 Though being stopped for an inspection can be inconvenient, a polite attitude can go a long way in helping the process move quickly and smoothly.
-With approximately 15 inspections occurring every minute, it's important to factor extra time into any journey so that delays don't unduly affect customers.
-In cases of unavoidable delays, reach out to your customers proactively to keep them informed.
-Importance of The FMCSA 30-Minute Break Rule.
+With approximately 15 reviews occurring every minute, it's essential to factor extra time into any journey so that delays don't unduly affect customers.
+In cases of unavoidable delays, reach out to your customers proactively to keep them informed about the importance of the FMCSA 30-Minute Break Rule.

 Make the most of available freight by running during DOT week.
 You can take advantage of the higher spot rates, plus demonstrate your trustworthiness to customers by staying on the road when others won’t.
 To ensure you're always ready for inspections, treat every single week like it's DOT week.
 Keep up with routine maintenance, stay informed and compliant with regulations, and remain vigilant behind the wheel.
-That way, you can rest assured that no matter what comes your way, you'll be prepared.
+That way, you can rest assured that you'll be prepared no matter what comes your way.
 What is Unified Carrier Registration?

 What Was the Focus of the 2022 International Roadcheck?

-In 2022, the Commercial Vehicle Safety Alliance concentrated on wheel end components as part of its annual International Roadcheck initiative.
+In 2022, the Commercial Vehicle Safety Alliance concentrated on wheel-end components as part of its annual International Roadcheck initiative.
 Wheel end parts are essential for carrying heavy loads and maintaining balance and control; they also help with braking.
-In the past, approximately one fourth of out-of-service vehicle violations have been related to faulty or deficient wheel end components.
-Must visit the website link.
+In the past, approximately one-fourth of out-of-service vehicle violations have been related to faulty or deficient wheel end components.
+You must visit the website link.

 Also, data collected from prior International Roadchecks typically rank these same components in the top 10 most common vehicle infractions.
 The CVSA's emphasis in 2022 was to ensure that all aspects of commercial motor vehicles' wheel ends met safety standards.
 IFTA Sticker Registration steps.